-You must supply valid C# code, ideally just the classes and/or structs that make up your models.
-No main() function or any other application code necessary.
+Must supply valid C# code, ideally just classes and structs that expose public properties (methods, statics, and any other application code will be ignored).

-If you want your JSON to be populated with sample data, initialize those properties in a constructor, otherwise you'll get null/default values.
+If you want your JSON to be populated with sample data, initialize those properties directly (without getters and setters) or create a default constructor and set them there.

-Note: This tool is only intended to consume reasonably simple C# class hierarchies that have no external dependencies.
-Anything too complex may generate an error.
+Note: This tool is intended to consume reasonably simple C# class hierarchies that have no dependencies on external libraries.
+Anything too complex may generate errors.